PerseusRealDeal/ConsolePerseusLogger/README.md

 | 2     | ERROR        | Errors seen during the code execution |
 | 1     | FAULT        | Faults and bugs in the code           |

-> Alos, CPL considers Message Type to filter, look how it works:
+> Also, CPL considers Message Type to filter, look how it works:

 ![Image](https://github.com/user-attachments/assets/69ee1f63-a58d-414a-9cc8-fe1673a15982)